GRB 221009A: Spectral signatures based on ALPs candidates: Spectral signatures from ALPs

-These conditions were set based on the fact that the highest-energy photon detected by LHAASO had an energy of $18\,\rm{TeV}$, and no detection has been reported beyond the energy uncertainty band at this energy ($\pm 6.48\,\rm{TeV}$).
-We show the allowed parameter space for $\% E_{\rm{iso}}=0.1$ and, different values of $\alpha_{\rm a}$ and $E_{\rm min}$ in figure \ref{fig:0.01Eiso}).
-Interestingly, it is not possible to find ALP candidates when the spectra is harder than $-2.4$ or when the minimum energy of the injected ALPs is above 1 TeV.
-Furthermore, as seen in figures \ref{fig:0.10Eiso} and \ref{fig:0.30Eiso}, as the amount of energy carried by the ALPs increases, a softer spectra and a lower $E_{min}$ (tens of GeV or lower) are required.
-It is interesting to note that if an injected beam of ALPs by the GRB progenitor is responsible for the observed photons at 18 TeV, their spectra must be soft, with most of the energy being carried by ALPs with energies much lower than the observed photons (tens or hundreds of GeV), and the total energy carried by ALPs must be a few percent of $E_{\rm iso}$.
+These conditions were set based on the fact that the highest-energy photon detected by LHAASO had an energy of $12.2^{+3.5}_{-2.4}\,\text{TeV}$, and no detection has been reported beyond the energy uncertainty band at this energy when a description of the spectra by a power law.
+We show the allowed parameter space for $\% E_{\rm{iso}}=0.1, 1 $ and $3$ in figure \ref{fig:0.01Eiso}, \ref{fig:0.10Eiso} and \ref{fig:0.30Eiso} assuming different values of $\alpha_{\rm a}$ and $E_{\rm min}$.
+We observe that as the amount of energy carried by the ALPs increases, a softer spectrum and a lower $E_{\rm{min}}$ (tens of GeV or lower) are required to obtain a larger permitted region of candidates.
+Then, if an injected beam of ALPs by the GRB progenitor is responsible for the observed photons at 13 TeV, the total energy carried by ALPs must be a few percent of the isotropic energy of the GRB.
+Interestingly, it is still possible to find ALP candidates when the ALP spectra are harder than $2.6$ or when the minimum energy of the injected ALPs is above 1 TeV, they mainly lay within a region approximately from masses of $3\times10^{-7}$ and coupling factor of $2\times10^{-12}$ to masses of $1\times10^{-6}$ and coupling factors of $5\times10^{-11}$ as observed in figures \ref{fig:0.10Eiso} and \ref{fig:0.30Eiso}.